nmljourn124/final_project/README.md

 * Most full-time, year-round employed major: Business Management and Administration
 * Least full-time, year-round employed major: Military Technologies

+* Business Management and Administration and Psychology are the top two majors for having the most number of graduates with a job not requiring a college degree
+* Psychology and Business Management and Administration are also the top two majors for having the most number of graduates in low-wage service jobs

-### Making Sense of What I Found
+## Making Sense of What I Found
-Looking at the category of "Total People Employed," I realized that my initial finding was not as surprising as I initially believed.
+#### Looking at the category of "Total People Employed," I realized that my initial finding was not as surprising as I initially believed.
 Military Technologies has the least total people in a major and Psychology has the most.
 So taking their total number of graduates into account, the fact that those two came up as the majors with the least and most total people employed is reflective of the data.

 #### Psychology and Business Management and Administration are the top two majors with the greatest number of people unemployed
 This is surprising since: